tonypdmtr/68hc08/code/tboot/faq.md

 1. Zero the size of the reserved-by-default configuration area by adding `-dFLASH_DATA_SIZE` to your assembly process (if your app does not require any user configuration memory).

 2. Move your application to start at `$E200` (instead of `$E000`) in the case of QE8, or similar for other MCU variants.
-In other words, move the app code to the beginning of the sector right the reserved one for user configuration.
+In other words, move the app code to the beginning of the sector right after the reserved one for user configuration.

 3. Add `-dALLOW_EEPROM` to your assembly process to enable erasing & programming of the reserved data flash used as simulated EEPROM.
 (Not recommended.)